This is a guest post by University Affairs’ regular contributor, Rosanna Tamburri.

 University Affairs blogger and York University PhD candidate Melonie Fullick, who also participated in the debate, noted that here at home the closure of federal libraries and archives, the continuing cutbacks at Statistics Canada, and the government’s unabashed attempts to muzzle its scientists have contributed to the attacks on academia.

 The event was all cheerfully moderated by novelist, playwright and Toronto Star columnist, Rick Salutin, who in a lighthearted moment came to the defence of Twitter for its democratizing values.
 He said he likes the way that 140 characters can quickly rob someone of authority, like the observer at a recent event who tweeted: “Check out Salutin’s shoe-sock combo.”
 An apocryphal story perhaps, but Mr. Salutin delighted the crowd with it.

 The event set the stage well for the full blown conference taking place in Toronto June 19 to 21 which will feature some of the same cast and others including: Sir John Daniel, former assistant director-general of Unesco, Phil Altbach, director of the Center for International Education at Boston College and former U of T President David Naylor.
-A complete list of speakers and sessions can be seen here.

 Oh, yes, there was one more thing.
 During the debate, Dr. Stein let drop this interesting tidbit: she’s heard that a major Ontario university, which she emphasized is not U of T, is considering going private.
 Hmm.
 Any guesses?